 Independence Day in Mexico City: El Grito at the Zocalo with Kids

-Mexican Independence Day is September 16, but the real celebration starts the night before.
-On September 15 at 11 pm, the President of Mexico steps onto the central balcony of the National Palace, rings a bell, and shouts El Grito de Dolores - the Cry of Dolores - to a Zocalo packed with hundreds of thousands of cheering people.
-Then come the fireworks, the mariachis, the pozole, and the green-white-red lights that turn the cathedral and palace into a massive flag for the night.
+Mira, here is the truth: September 16 is the official date, but the real party starts the night before.
+On September 15 at 11 pm, the President steps onto the central balcony of the National Palace, rings Hidalgo's bell, and shouts El Grito de Dolores to a Zocalo packed with hundreds of thousands of people screaming "Viva!" back.
+Then the fireworks.
+Then the mariachis.
+Then the green-white-red lights that turn the cathedral and the palace into a giant flag for the night.

 The Quick Verdict